Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Methods

 \subsection{Dynamical evolution of the morphogen gradient}

 Our model focuses on the behavior of a contiguous segment of cells of length $\ell$ in the PSM with a morphogen source located at its anterior.
 If the strength of the source is constant in time, it would have resulted in the gradient becoming progressively less steep as the PSM expands.
-This dilution is countered by the net increase in the strength of the source through the secretion of morphogen by the newly matured somites.
-Thus, as the PSM expands due to addition of cells at the posterior tail, we can view the segment under consideration as effectively flowing up a morphogen gradient along the AP axis~\cite{oates2012}.
-We choose a segment of $N$ cells with a spatial extent $\ell$ that is initially located ($t=0$) at the posterior end of the PSM, i.e., at the lower end of the gradient, and follow its evolution upto a time period $T$.
+This dilution is countered by the net increase in the strength of the source through the secretion of morphogen by the newly matured somites (see Supplementary Information, Fig.~S6).
+Thus, as the PSM expands due to addition of cells at the posterior tail, we can view the segment under consideration as effectively flowing up a morphogen gradient along the AP axis~\cite{Oates2012}.
+We choose a segment of $N$ cells with a spatial extent $\ell$ that is initially located ($t=0$) at the posterior end of the PSM, i.e., at the lower end of the gradient.
+Its evolution is followed for a duration $T$, the time required for the array of cells to move across the entire spatial extent of the morphogen gradient considered here.
+Thus, it determines the rate at which cells move along the gradient, which in turn is related to the rate at which the PSM expands by cell division at its posterior end.
 As mentioned above, the effect of the varying morphogen concentration on the dynamics of the cells is introduced via the coupling parameter $g$.
-Specifically, we assume that the value of $g$ at each site is proportional to the corresponding morphogen concentration, yielding an exponentially decaying gradient of $g$ across the AP axis: $g_i(t) = g_{\min} \exp\left(\lambda_g x_i(t)\right)$.
+Specifically, we assume that the value of $g$ at each site is proportional to the corresponding morphogen concentration, yielding an exponentially varying gradient of $g$ across the AP axis: $g_i(t) = g_{\min} \exp\left(\lambda_g x_i(t)\right)$.
 The steepness of the gradient is quantified by $\lambda_g$, which is a function of $T$, as well as $g_{\max}$ and $g_{\min}$, which are the values of $g$ at the anterior and posterior ends of the PSM, respectively, viz., $\lambda_g = \ln(g_{\max}/g_{\min})/T$.
 We assume that the effective flow of the segment of cells along the AP axis occurs at an uniform rate.
 This can be taken to be unity without loss of generality by appropriate choice of time unit.
 Thus, the instantaneous position $x_i (t)$ along the gradient of the $i$th cell in the segment is given by $x_i (t) = t + (\ell/N) (i-1)$, with the initial condition as $x_1(t = 0) = 0$.